 I’ll be writing about the video Writing Natural Dialogue – writing advice and tips, from the writing advice series I’m doing on YouTube with Jonathan McKinney.

 When you’re writing dialogue in your story, try and make sure it reads like people actually speak, rather than reading like it was written.
 Dialogue that reads like it’s artificial will make your characters feel artificial, and they’ll be harder to connect with on a human level.
-However, writing natural dialogue in a story, and writing natural dialogue to emulate real life, are different art forms.
+I’ll explain techniques you can use to make sure your dialogue reads as both natural, and entertaining.

 Natural Dialogue Doesn’t Mirror Real Speech

-The TV series The West Wing is a perfect example of dialogue that is both very natural, but also beautifully natural.
-The characters speak incredibly quickly, the scenes have bounce and are entertaining whilst delivering information, both to the other characters and the audience, in a speedy and easy to follow way.
+The TV series The West Wing is a perfect example of dialogue that is both very natural, but also beautifully composed.
+The characters speak incredibly quickly, the scenes have bounce and are entertaining whilst delivering information, both to the other characters and the audience, in a speedy and easy-to-follow way.
 There are narrative triplets, jokes, foreshadowing, and references to previous scenes woven into the speech.